 Only around 10% of qualifying companies claim pharmaceutical R&D tax relief.
-Are you the 90% not claiming?
+Are you part of the 90% not claiming?

-Between 2007 to 2016, the global pharmaceutical industry invested over $1.36 trillian in R&D, and the forecasts predict that by 2022 annual investment in R&D activity will be $181 billion.
-Imagine the amount of tax relief you can be getting back?
+Between 2007 and 2016, the global pharmaceutical industry invested over $1.36 trillion in R&D, and forecasts predict that by 2022, global annual investment in R&D activity will be $181 billion.

-There are a variety of activities that potentially qualify for pharmaceutical R&D tax relief, such as drug discovery, specialist equipment, manufacturing of drugs and their adaptations, testing, delivery and packaging, to name a few.
-All throughout the life cycle of a drug, from development to commercialisation, there may be potential for a variety of companies to claim back some financial relief for their innovative contribution to the pharmaceutical sector.
+There are a variety of activities that potentially qualify for pharmaceutical R&D tax relief, such as drug discovery, design of specialist equipment, manufacturing of drugs and their adaptations, testing, delivery, and packaging, to name a few.
+All throughout the life cycle of a drug, from development to commercialisation, there is the potential for a variety of companies to claim back some financial relief for their innovative contribution to the final product.

 What is R&D tax credit?